AFTER you talk to your child's private teacher about it.

-Convenient bassoon features include the high D key (try to get this, you'll just need to add it later), extra low C key (I do not have this), and a whisper key lock.
-Some bassoons have rollers between keys to ease finger movement.
+Convenient bassoon features include the high D and E keys, a whisper key lock, and rollers.
 The Fox 51 model is designed to fit smaller hands.
 Click here to read about bassoon key options.

 Where to Look Online for Used Bassoons: Midwest Musical Imports, Forrests Music, Charles Music, Aria Double Reeds, Miller Marketing, RDG Woodwinds

 Bassoon Bocals Just as important as the instrument, the bocal greatly affects a bassoonist's tone.
 Fox "C" bocals are always a solid choice, and the Fox "CVX" model is especially good for high notes.
 If you are able to spend a little more, I recommend getting a Heckel or Puchner bocal.
 All bocals will come in a variety of lengths - #2 is standard.
 The larger the number, the lower the pitch.